praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities.md

 This lab assumes you have the following:

+* You are running on Java 10+ in OCI Console.
 * All previous labs were completed successfully.

 ## Task 1: Change the graph properties